Please Note: Once you press play it will take a few seconds for the episode to start playing.

 “It’s tough out here for a pimp.”

-I hope this teaches a bit on how to make a music video.
+I hope this teaches a bit about how to make a music video.
 Take a listen to the podcast and let me know what you think in the comments below.

 LINKS AND RESOURCES MENTIONED IN THIS EPISODE: